-A cold, still mist entranced the beach goers at Dunwich beach on this re-visit.
-The opaque light of the winter sun in the south moved fleetingly across the calm sea, as children searched for hag stones on the shore.
-A hag stone is a stone with a hole in the middle, bored out by the action of another, wedged companion stone over time.
+A cold, still mist entranced the beachgoers at Dunwich beach during this visit.
+The opaque light of the winter sun in the south moved fleetingly across a calm sea as children searched for hagstones on the shore.
+A hagstone is a stone with a hole in the middle, bored out by the action of another, wedged companion stone over time.
 Keep one with you to ward off witches, according to folklore.

-The atmospheric beach at Dunwich, on a winter’s day.
+The atmospheric beach at Dunwich on a winter day.

-The last of the light cast long evening shadows over the beach at Dunwich towards the end of a fine summer day.
-Only the complementary sound of birds preparing to roost disturbed the tranquil scene.
-The sea lapped the shingle beach and a mellow light fell on the remaining couple of visitors, who scoured the shingle for hag stones.
+The last of the light cast long evening shadows over the beach towards the end of a fine summer day.
+The sound of birds preparing to roost punctuated a tranquil scene.
+The sea lapped the shingle beach and a mellow light fell on the remaining couple of visitors, who scoured the shingle for hagstones.
 Summer had arrived at Dunwich after a late, chilly spring and the beach was a fine place to celebrate its return.

 A relaxing end to the day for Alan and Pamela.